Orientation information

 Assessment

-- Students studying at King's for Semester 1 only (September-December) will be set alternative assessment in lieu of in-person exams in January as necessary, however are expected to sit any online exams in January with no alternative deadlines.
-Essays (who are always submitted online) deadlines are often set for early/mid January.
-Please note that online exams may be held on London time and may not be moved to suit personal time zones.
+- Students studying at King's for Semester 1 only (September-December) will be set alternative assessment in lieu of in-person exams in January as necessary.
+However, they are expected to sit any online exams in January.
+Deadlines for essays (always submitted online) are often set for early/mid January.
+Please note that online exams may be held on London time and may not be moved to suit other time zones.

-- Full Year students must be available in London for any in-person exam in early January (exam period runs at the same time as the orientation for Semester 2 students).
+- Full Year students must be available in London for any in-person exam in early January (this exam period runs at the same time as the orientation for Semester 2 students).

 The Exam timetable for Period 1 is normally released mid/end of November.